Franchises that use this ready-made model of Dwarfdom

 Athas' Dwarves play this straight, except for few noticable differences.
 They're completely hairless, and they have a tradition of working toward short and longterm goals that only they know of.

-Warhammer plays them straight , but once upon a time, had the Chaos Dwarfs, which were based on ancient Mesopotamia of all things and diabolic slavemaster warlocks with cloven hooves and addicted to Black Magic.
+Once upon a time, though, Warhammer had the Chaos Dwarfs, which were based on ancient Mesopotamia of all things and diabolic slavemaster warlocks with cloven hooves and addicted to Black Magic.
 Sadly, their army nearly dropped off the face of the earth, and the few new Chaos Dwarfs we've seen (as crew for a war machine model) seem very much standard, if eviler-looking.

 Also, these Dwarfs have guns.
 (No Fantasy Gun Control here!)
 And cannons.
 And helicopters.
 And Ironclad submarines.

 They have ale that is so filled with nutrients that they can literally survive on it alone.

 Interestingly, while the individual Dwarf in Warhammer is fairly slow (it's the little legs), Dwarf infantry is effectively among the fastest in the game.
 This is because the game mechanics say that you can't march (read: move at double your normal speed) when there are enemies within 8".
 Dwarfs, by virtue of being Determinators, can ignore that rule, and effectively always march.
 Apart from when they charge.
 The result is that army of short bearded guys is going to tactically outmanoeuvre you by landing their gyrocopters 7" behind your lines and so suddenly everyone but your cavalry is being outpaced.